thegetty/intrometadata/source/glossary.html.md

 preprocessing

-<span class="Helv-Lt-Std-LT-Cond-Ital">Also</span> called <span class="Helv-Lt-Std-Bold-Cond">data preprocessing</span>.
+Also called <span class="Helv-Lt-Std-Bold-Cond">data preprocessing</span>.
 Preliminary processing or transformation of data in order to facilitate further processing, parsing, etc.

 probabilistic model

-An automatic relevance and weighting method in which terms in a text or other <span class="Helv-Lt-Std-Bold-Cond">content object</span> are modeled as random variables so that term frequency and distribution are used to predict the probability of relevance. <span class="Helv-Lt-Std-LT-Cond-Ital">See also</span> <span class="Helv-Lt-Std-Bold-Cond">language model</span>.
+An automatic relevance and weighting method in which terms in a text or other <span class="Helv-Lt-Std-Bold-Cond">content object</span> are modeled as random variables so that term frequency and distribution are used to predict the probability of relevance.
+See also <span class="Helv-Lt-Std-Bold-Cond">language model</span>.

 procedure

-A relatively independent portion of computer code within a larger computer program that performs a specific task in a series of steps. <span class="Helv-Lt-Std-LT-Cond-Ital">Also</span> called a <span class="Helv-Lt-Std-Bold-Cond">subprogram</span> or <span class="Helv-Lt-Std-Bold-Cond">subroutine</span>.
+A relatively independent portion of computer code within a larger computer program that performs a specific task in a series of steps.
+Also called a <span class="Helv-Lt-Std-Bold-Cond">subprogram</span> or <span class="Helv-Lt-Std-Bold-Cond">subroutine</span>.

 processing

-<span class="Helv-Lt-Std-LT-Cond-Ital">Also</span> called <span class="Helv-Lt-Std-Bold-Cond">data processing</span>.
+Also called <span class="Helv-Lt-Std-Bold-Cond">data processing</span>.
 The manipulation or transformation of data through a series of operations.
-In <span class="Helv-Lt-Std-Bold-Cond">batch processing</span>, the operations are grouped together in batches and performed automatically; in <span class="Helv-Lt-Std-Bold-Cond">interactive processing</span>, the operations are prompted by input from a human programmer or user. <span class="Helv-Lt-Std-LT-Cond-Ital">See also</span> <span class="Helv-Lt-Std-Bold-Cond">computer program</span>.
+In <span class="Helv-Lt-Std-Bold-Cond">batch processing</span>, the operations are grouped together in batches and performed automatically; in <span class="Helv-Lt-Std-Bold-Cond">interactive processing</span>, the operations are prompted by input from a human programmer or user.
+See also <span class="Helv-Lt-Std-Bold-Cond">computer program</span>.

-program <span class="Helv-Lt-Std-LT-Cond-Ital">See</span> <span class="Helv-Lt-Std-Bold-Cond">computer program</span>.
+program See <span class="Helv-Lt-Std-Bold-Cond">computer program</span>.

 programming language